 Animals have a unique ability to lift our spirits, comfort and relax us, and show us new perspectives on the world.
 Pets can also offer us unconditional love and companionship, while wildlife can help us to feel grounded, inspired, and part of something bigger.

-With this in mind, we’ve put together a list of 13 ways to connect with animals.
+With this in mind, we’ve pulled together a list of 13 ways to connect with animals.
 With everything from visiting a dog or cat cafe to learning to scuba dive, hopefully something will pique your interest.

 1. Try birdwatching